Rome.us

 Museo di Casal de’ Pazzi

-Let’s start with the period that was much earlier than the Roman era – Museo di Casal de’ Pazzi represents a unicum in the panorama of the museums of Rome.
-The museum reconstructs the prehistoric environment: fauna, flora, human settlements that occupied the area in the Paleolithic era.
+Let’s start with the period much earlier than the Roman era – Museo di Casal de’ Pazzi represents a unicum in the panorama of the museums of Rome.
+The Museum reconstructs the prehistoric environment: fauna, flora, and human settlements that occupied the area in the Paleolithic era.

 Some exhibits testify to the presence of animals such as elephants and rhinos, fossil leaves, and remains of manufactured stones.
 The Pleistocene landscape is represented with virtual reconstructions (the plants that populate the garden are natural).